peterhost/tartify/README.md

 >comes with the default git-completion shell script (usually found in
 >your git-X.X.X.X/contrib/completion/ directory), and you're set

->Only, this solution is targeted towards heathens who follow the rules
->of a monochromatic heresy, of people who are strangers to the notion of
+Only, this solution is targeted towards heathens who follow the rules of a monochromatic heresy, of people who are strangers to the beauty of a properly Tartifed shell
->properly Tartifying your shell

 >*Second Solution* : **get the power back**